Meet Our Staff

 Cindy Avila (cindy.avila@yale.edu) is a bilingual New Haven native who has worked in the community for over 10 years with its culturally diverse population.
 She loves working with young adults and is passionate about supporting students through their personal growth and wellness.
 She uses a person-centered approach to helping clients navigate life challenges.
 Cindy has knowledge and experience teaching assertiveness and communication skills, creating boundaries, healthy relationships, exploring spirituality/faith, utilizing time management, improving self-care, and managing stress/anxiety.
 Cindy earned her Master’s in Community Mental Health Counseling at Southern Connecticut State University.
 In her spare time, she enjoys salsa dancing, New Haven pizza, reading, movies, and spending time with her friends and family.

 Angie Makomenaw (angelyn.makomenaw@yale.edu) has spent 16+ years supporting and advocating for mental health clinical teams within university settings (Wesleyan University, University of Northern Colorado, and University of Utah) and her own tribal community, Saginaw Chippewa.
 She is also a peer grant reviewer for the Department of Justice specifically working on grants supporting human trafficking organizations and tribal communities.
 Angie enjoys supporting, guiding, and learning from students the best ways to integrate well-being practices.
 She identifies as indigenous (Ojibwe/Apache) and loves to blend the medicine and wellness wheels together.
-Angie has a wealth of experience teaching about healthy relationships, communication skills, sleep dynamics, self-care, supporting others, creating boundaries, motivation, imposter syndrome, mindfulness, and is a QPR trainer.
+Angie has a wealth of experience teaching about healthy relationships, communication skills, sleep dynamics, self-care, supporting others, creating boundaries, motivation, imposter syndrome, mindfulness, alcohol and substance use, and is a QPR trainer.
 In her free time, Angie enjoys watching high levels of television with her family and enjoying the views of the beautiful outdoors from the comfort of the indoors.
 She lives with her partner (Matthew) and children (Odeno & Ishkode Nimkee).
-Not to be forgotten, she also lives with their cats, Jasper and Aanii, who keeps them all in line with their condescending stares.”
+Not to be forgotten, she also lives with their cats, Jasper and Aanii, who keeps them all in line with their condescending stares.

 College Care Clinicians